Freeaqingme/Riversist/README.md

 Riversist is an application that monitors network traffic using libpcap for malicious traffic based on various blacklists.
-Once a malicious IP has been detected a to-be-specified executable is called, so you can e.g. insert a firewall rule to block traffic from this IP.
+Once a malicious IP has been identified, a to-be-specified executable is called.
+This allows you to e.g. insert a firewall rule to block traffic from this IP.

 For more config options, please see riversist.conf.dist